 Welcome to Poetry Matters

-Our members consider how poets from a broad range of backgrounds rediscover the political power of poetic form.
-To explore how verse forms and figures cross temporal and cultural borders, we draw from scholars whose expertise engages global poetries, diverse histories, and issues of cultural and linguistic translation.
-Our investigations examine how Englishes take shape in different global contexts; how to bring together western and non-Western voices; how to reconcile literary lives and afterlives; and how to account for questions of difference, individual and collective.
+In our work of commentary, curation, and events – readings, talks, workshops, panels – we consider how poets from a wide range of backgrounds engage the cultural and political power of poetry.
+To address how verse forms and figures cross temporal and cultural borders, we draw from research engaging global poetries and diverse histories, considering identities from intersectional perspectives, as well as issues of cultural and linguistic translation.
+We explore different varieties of English and their shape in different global contexts; how to bring together older and newer, western and non-western voices; how to connect literary lives and afterlives; and how to address questions of difference, individual and collective.